GTRONICK/QBack/README.md

 # QBack
-A simple bakcup utility.
+A simple backup utility.

 ![QBack_GUI](https://sites.google.com/site/gtronick/QBack1.5.0.PNG)

 QBack lets you copy files from several paths, to several targets.
 You can also specify only files, or only directories to copy.
 Works on Windows and Linux (Not tested on MAC OS).

-1. HOW TO USE
+# 1. HOW TO USE
 -------------------------------

-A. Copying one folder recursively:
+## A. Copying one folder recursively:

   1. Click on the "Origin" button to choose the origin folder.
   2. Click on the "Target" button to choose the destination folder where the files will be copied.
   3. If you want to inspect the target folder before copy, click on "Open target".
   4. Click on the "Backup button" to start the copy.

-B. Copying several folders recursively:
+## B. Copying several folders recursively:

   1. Open your file explorer and copy the folder paths to the black text box, end each folder path with comma "," , for example:
   You can also drag and drop the folder into the sources text area.